Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 12.29.06 UTC
+- WIB: Senin, 1 September 2025 13.42.42 UTC
-- WITA: Senin, 1 September 2025 13.29.06 UTC
+- WITA: Senin, 1 September 2025 14.42.42 UTC
-- WIT: Senin, 1 September 2025 14.29.06 UTC
+- WIT: Senin, 1 September 2025 15.42.42 UTC

 Kutipan Inspiratif:
-"A brother may not be a friend, but a friend will always be a brother."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: friendship
+Kategori: success